tristan-ka/IBOAT_RL/README.md

 Tests
 -----

-In this repo, all the files finishing by Main.py are tests file.
+In this repo, all the files finishing by Main.py are test files.

 - In package sim, the following files can be run to generate simulations and understand how they work:
     * [SimulationMain.py](SimulationMain.py) - generate a simulation using the simplified simulator.